-The non-thermal afterglow emission in GRBs arises as the relativistic jet propagates outwards and interacts with the surrounding medium \citep{Sari1998ApJ,Granot2002ApJ,Granot2002ApJ.570L,Piran2004RvMP,Zhang2006ApJ}.
+The nonthermal afterglow emission in GRBs arises as the relativistic jet propagates outwards and interacts with the surrounding medium \citep{Sari1998ApJ,Granot2002ApJ,Granot2002ApJ.570L,Piran2004RvMP,Zhang2006ApJ}.
 The synchrotron radiation from the jet comes from the forward shock, but it can also have contributions from the reverse and refreshed shocks \citep{Lemoine2011CRPhy,Lamb2019ApJ,Fong2021ApJ200522A,Abdikamalov2025MNRAS}.
-Furthermore, the angle of inclination, the jet opening angle and the jet structure also play a critical role in shaping the non-thermal emission \citep{Ryan2020ApJ,Beniamini2020MNRAS.493,Lamb2021MNRAS,Beniamini2022MNRAS.515,Eerten2024MNRAS,Ryan2024ApJ}.
-In the context of early observational epochs of KN, afterglow emission can be seen as contamination where the jet interacts with post-merger ejecta, making the KN appear dimmer and bluer \citep{Klion2021MNRAS,Nativi2021MNRAS,Shrestha2023MNRAS,Combi2023PhRvL}.
+Furthermore, the angle of inclination, the jet opening angle, and the jet structure also play a critical role in shaping the nonthermal emission \citep{Ryan2020ApJ,Beniamini2020MNRAS.493,Lamb2021MNRAS,Beniamini2022MNRAS.515,Eerten2024MNRAS,Ryan2024ApJ}.
+In the context of early observational epochs of KN, afterglow emission can be seen as contamination, where the jet interacts with post-merger ejecta and causes the KN to appear dimmer and bluer \citep{Klion2021MNRAS,Nativi2021MNRAS,Shrestha2023MNRAS,Combi2023PhRvL}.